Murarai Assembly constituency

 Murarai Assembly constituency is an assembly constituency in Birbhum district in the Indian state of West Bengal.

 Overview

+According to the Election Commission of India, 252,004 voters were eligible to vote in the West Bengal assembly elections in Murarai.
+This includes 129,432 Male, 122,571 Female, and 1 third gender.

 As per orders of the Delimitation Commission, No. 294 Murarai Assembly constituency is composed of the following: Murarai I CD Block, and Amdole, Jajigram, Mitrapur, Nandigram, Paikar I and Paikar II gram panchayats of Murarai II CD Block.

 Murarai Assembly constituency is part of No. 42 Birbhum (Lok Sabha constituency).